Chart Color Schemes

 Darley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Darley's dwellings, as per the latest Census, consisted of 93.2% houses and 6.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Darley's housing structure, as per the latest Census, was 93.2% houses and 6.8% other dwellings.
 This compares to Melbourne metro's 90.9% houses and 9.1% other dwellings.
-Home ownership in Darley was at 28.8%, with mortgaged dwellings at 54.0% and rented ones at 17.2%.
-The median monthly mortgage repayment was $1,733, below Melbourne metro's average of $1,800.
-Median weekly rent in Darley was $320, compared to Melbourne metro's $351.
-Nationally, Darley's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Darley stood at 28.8%, with mortgaged dwellings at 54.0% and rented ones at 17.2%.
+The median monthly mortgage repayment was $1,733, lower than Melbourne metro's $1,800.
+The median weekly rent was $320, compared to Melbourne metro's $351.
+Nationally, Darley's mortgage repayments were below the Australian average of $1,863 and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing